Ayushi0780/Hinglish_turn_detection/README.md

 P(Turn Complete)
 ```

-The Whisper encoder is initially frozen and the classification head is trained for the turn-detection task.
+The Whisper encoder is frozen in the trained checkpoint and a lightweight classification head is trained for the turn-detection task.

-This provides a stronger multilingual representation and is particularly useful for Hindi/English conversational speech.
+This provides a stronger multilingual speech representation and is useful for Hindi/English conversational speech.

 ---

 ## Why Two Models?

-The two models represent a practical accuracy-vs-efficiency trade-off.
+The two models demonstrate an accuracy-versus-efficiency trade-off:

 | Model        | Training          | Encoder            | Main Advantage                 |
 | ------------ | ----------------- | ------------------ | ------------------------------ |
 | TinyCNNGRU   | From scratch      | CNN + GRU          | Lightweight and CPU-friendly   |
 | Whisper-tiny | Transfer learning | Pretrained Whisper | Stronger speech representation |

-The project therefore demonstrates both:
+The project therefore demonstrates:

 **Efficient model → TinyCNNGRU**

-and

-**Higher-accuracy model → Whisper-tiny**
+**Accuracy-oriented model → Whisper-tiny**

-The Gradio demo displays predictions and inference latency for both models.
+The Gradio demo displays predictions and inference latency for both models on the same audio input.

 ---